berkbahcetepe6/COMP442-Natural-Language-Processing/README.md

 # COURSE LEARNING OUTCOMES
-● Understand fundamental NLP tasks such as morphological, syntactic, semantic, discourse analysis/parsing; language modeling; question answering; natural language generation; dialogue<br>
+● Understand fundamental NLP tasks such as morphological, syntactic, semantic, discourse analysis/parsing; language modeling; question answering; natural language generation; dialogue,<br>
-● Understand the full NLP pipeline such as data collection, annotation, fundamental text data preprocessing, model implementation, development, and test<br>
+● Understand the full NLP pipeline such as data collection, annotation, fundamental text data preprocessing, model implementation, development, and test,<br>
 ● Understand and be able to develop fundamental NLP models such as RNNs, attention mechanisms, and transformer-based language models,<br>
 ● Understand and get familiar with more recent NLP techniques such as in-context